ksytwu100/employee-tracker/README.md

 ## Description

 This application, employee_tracker, is a command-line application to manage a company's employee database.
 The application uses Node.js, Inquirer, and PostgreSQL.
-The students learn to create a database and seed the database, use create, read, update, delete functions (CRUD) by PostgreSQL commands, write a SQL query using a primary key and foreign key that joins two tables and perform calculations by a set of values by using SQL function.
+The students learn to create a database and seed the database, use create, read, update, and delete functions (CRUD) by PostgreSQL commands, write a SQL query using a primary key and foreign key that joins two tables, and perform calculations by a set of values by using SQL function.
 The employee manager can view, plan, and efficiently manage the business.

 ## Usage